Bowhay Institute for Legislative Leadership Development

 BILLD fellows also participate in a series of professional development sessions in areas such as time and priority management, communicating with the media and speech making, and consensus building and negotiation.

 The 2021 BILLD program is scheduled for October 1-5, in Minneapolis, Minnesota.
-The application is now available.

 The 2022 application will be available in early 2022